JAlcocerT/JAlcocerT/content/blog/networking-domains.md

 More goodies for your homelab.

 +++ and [why and how](#faq) we can interact with SC's (Smart contracts) and [web3](https://jalcocert.github.io/JAlcocerT/guide-web3/) from regular web2 domains.

++++ Does this has sth to do with [crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai/) at all?

 **Intro**